-Earlier this year, researchers at Atlanta’s Emory University analyzed data from the National Health and Nutrition Examination Survey.
+Earlier this year, researchers at Atlanta’s Emory University analyzed the National Health and Nutrition Examination Survey data.
 Their study found that marijuana users who smoked one joint a day for up to 20 years did not show signs of lung damage.

 These results were found by studying data from a type of breathing test that measures airflow as you exhale.
 This test is called a spirometry test in the medical world.